rgeissen/trusted-data-agent/README.md

 1. **Conversations** - Main conversational interface with the agent
 2. **Executions** - Real-time dashboard for monitoring all agent tasks
-3. **RAG Maintenance** - Manage knowledge base collections and RAG templates
+3. **Intelligence** - Manage knowledge base collections and Knowledge templates
-4. **Marketplace** - Browse and install RAG templates from the community
+4. **Marketplace** - Browse and install Knowledge templates from the community
 5. **Credentials** - Configure LLM providers, MCP Servers, and profiles
 6. **Administration** - User management and system settings (admin only)